ashmind/SharpLab/CONTRIBUTING.md

 1. It's always recommended to find or submit an issue first, and comment that you want to do it.
 This is especially important if you want to implement new feature.
-Your effort might be lost if it's already in progress, or if there is a disagremeent about approach, etc.
+Your effort might be lost if it's already in progress, or if there is a disagreement about approach, etc.

 2. I have very specific opinions about UI design, code structure, patterns, features, etc.
 I might adjust or rewrite the code your submitted to match these ideas.